Bourkekev/ms2-tourism-map/README.md

 I struggled initially to get the list items stored as it was trying to store objects.
 I had to decide to either store my list as a single string containing html or as an object, which would require serialising the object to text first and de-serialising it after.
 The easiest way was to just store the innerHTML of the List UL as a string.
 This got updated and overrode the existing stored value each time a new item was added.

+### Selecting and deleting the list item when X button is clicked.

+It sounds like an easy thing to do, but I had trouble getting an event listener onto all the delete buttons on the Note List.
+The elements were selected with getElementsByClassName.
+I wanted to do this using plain JavaScript and not repy on jQuery.
+Then any additional notes added would not take the eventlistener.

 ## Credits

 ### Design and Research